 Platforms: Windows, PS4, Xbox One

-Like many MMOs, Black Desert Online is often criticized by its playerbase for being a lot grindier than many would prefer.
+Like many MMOs and games like World of Warcraft, Black Desert Online is often criticized by its playerbase for being a lot grindier than many would prefer.

-Thankfully, the game makes up for some of the slog with satisfying combat that relies on combo-based maneuvers as well as a flexible career system that allows you to explore multiple different paths.
+Thankfully, the game makes up for some of the slog with satisfying combat that relies on combo-based maneuvers and a flexible career system with multiple paths.

-Much like WoW, there are a variety of disciplines to take up ranging from merchantry to fishing, mass production, and more, depending on the region and resources available.
+Much like WoW, there are various disciplines to take up, ranging from merchantry to fishing, mass production, and more, depending on the region.

-Additionally, BDO gives you the option to set up automated workers who will farm materials and become more proficient over time, unlocking unique skills to take advantage of.
+Additionally, BDO gives you the option to set up automated workers to farm materials and become more proficient over time.

 Platforms: Windows, PS4, Xbox One, Xbox Series X/S

-The game drops players in a brutal medieval open-world teeming with monsters and other dangers they’ll have to navigate while gathering resources to stay alive.
+The game drops players into a brutal medieval open world teeming with monsters and other dangers to navigate while gathering resources to stay alive.

-Like WoW, Conan Exiles is best known for its robust multiplayer mode that lets you battle other players, create settlements, capture NPCs to be turned into slaves.
+Like WoW, Conan Exiles is best known for its robust multiplayer that lets you battle other players, create settlements, and capture NPCs as slaves.

-There’s a lot more to do than what we’ve just outlined, and the game does an excellent job of giving you the freedom to focus on the activities you enjoy most.
+There’s a lot more to do than what we’ve just outlined, and the game does an excellent job of giving you the freedom to focus on your favorite activities.

 The Elder Scrolls Online

-Both World of Warcraft and The Elder Scrolls Online have done a fantastic job of building upon their existing lore via world-altering updates and content expansions throughout the years.
+Both WoW and The Elder Scrolls Online have done a fantastic job of building upon existing lore via world-altering updates and content expansions.

 This can be appealing to players who are completely new to the series as well as longtime Elder Scrolls fans who want to dip their toes in MMOs.

-Along with advancing the series’ extensive lore through voice-acted side quests, ESO offers PvP battles, the ability to decorate your home, and free-roaming world exploration.
+Along with advancing the series’ narrative through voice-acted side quests, ESO offers PvP battles, base customization, and free-roaming exploration.

-Last but not least, grinding is easier than ever following the One Tamriel update, which adds level-scaling to let players explore brutal endgame zones without getting instantly destroyed.
+Last but not least, grinding is easier than ever following the One Tamriel update, which adds level-scaling to let players explore challenging endgame zones.

 Platforms: Windows, PS4, Xbox One, Switch

-However, from a gameplay perspective, Trove has more in common with games like WoW, allowing players to take on quests to earn new weapons, armor, charms, and mounts.
+From a gameplay perspective, Trove has a lot in common with WoW, allowing players to take on quests to earn new weapons, armor, charms, and mounts.

 Additionally, the game features an impressive number of classes to explore and level up, with the option to swap between different characters on the fly.

-It also happens to include one of the more enticing free-to-play MMO models that lets you access a wealth of content without spending a single penny.
+It also happens to feature one of the more enticing free-to-play MMO models that let you access a wealth of content without spending a single penny.

 Path of Exile